TripleSpeeder/ens-updater/README.md

 PRs are welcome!
 Have a look at the [open issues](https://github.com/TripleSpeeder/ens-updater/issues) or create a new issue if you are missing functionality.

+Pull requests should be against the "development" branch.

+## Testing

+### Unittests
+Unittests are plain mocha tests located in folder "unitTests".
+They do not require ganache or other node to run.
+Execute tests with `npm run test:unit`

+### Integration tests
+Integration tests are implemented with truffle and require a local ganache instance to run.
+To execute integration tests:
+ - Start ganache-cli in a dedicated terminal: `ganache-cli`
+ - Run truffle tests in another terminal: `npm run test:truffle`

 ## License